 WhatsApp is the world’s most popular mobile messaging app.
-It recently crossed a landmark threshold of 100 billion messages being sent daily.
+It crossed a landmark threshold of 100 billion messages being sent daily.
 The Facebook-owned platform has constantly been offering improvements and additions since its launch in the late 2000s.

 1. Multiple number support (Telegram)